luukvbaal/statuscol.nvim/README.md

 ## Usage

 By default, the `setup()` function will configure the `'statuscolumn'` option for you.
-This will yield a clickable 'statuscolumn' that looks the same as default neovim, still obeying most of neovim's options that modify the way the "gutter" looks.
+This will yield a clickable 'statuscolumn' that looks the same as default neovim, still obeying most of neovim's options that modify the way the status column looks.
 Further customization is possible through various configuration variables in the `setup()` table.

 ## Configuration